Marketing91

 Emergency goods are those that an individual has to purchase instantly without thinking about ifs and buts.
 You will not find anything exceptional about them; instead, it is the need of the hour that makes them special.

 Do not worry as these are easily available at numerous outlets.
-It is important to note that the perception of emergency goods may vary from place to place and sometimes season to season.
+It is important to note that the perception of emergency goods may vary from place to place and sometimes from season to season.

 Why will a person purchase something which he considers an unnecessary expense?
 If I am living in a place where rainfall is regular, I will buy an umbrella or a raincoat but not a long woolen jacket for those rainy months.
 It will be a waste of money.